nevin22/Farmbuddy-Master/README.md

   all the employees were there but it seems really normal for them already.

-  During this week also, our TL once again called for a meeting and she have given us a task in BD.
+  During this week also, our TL once again called for a meeting and she have given us a BD task .
 The task is to create operation sheets for each main and subwindow of the application.
 Operation sheets provides all the information about all the things inside a main/sub-window where operation may occur.